SAP-samples/teched2022-XP280/exercises/ex1/create_a_cicd_job.md

 <br>![](images/add_repo.png)

 Then, configure the repository by entering the necessary fields.
+In the **clone URL** field, enter the url of your forked github repository as shown in the below image.

 <br>![](images/configure_repo.png)